 About the project

-The OECD has been closely working with Greece since 2012 to assess competition laws and regulations hindering competition (view previous reports).
+The OECD has been working closely with Greece since 2012 to assess competition laws and regulations hindering competition.

-In 2016, the OECD carried out a thorough and independent policy assessment to identify rules and regulations that may hinder the efficient functioning of markets in the following sectors: construction, media, wholesale trade, e-commerce and manufacturing sub-sectors (e.g. chemicals, pharmaceuticals).
+In 2016, the OECD carried out a third thorough and independent assessment to identify rules and regulations that may hinder the efficient functioning of markets in the following sectors: construction, media, wholesale trade, e-commerce and manufacturing sub-sectors, such as chemicals and pharmaceuticals.

 Making use of the methodology in the Competition Assessment Toolkit, a project team composed of competition experts, economists and lawyers from OECD and the Hellenic Competition Commission conducted an assessment of the regulations potentially restricting competition in the designated sectors and will propose specific recommendations for change.